jessramosdata/Product-Funnel-SaaS-FinTech/README.md

 ## Executive Summary:

 Using SQL, Python, and Power BI, I pulled order status data from the database and created a dashboard to track orders through the funnel.
-After identifying that the largest revenue opportunities are to increase user interaction rate and completed login attempts, I recommend that the product team implements a few adjustments that will lead to higher conversion.
+After identifying that the largest revenue opportunities are to increase user interaction rate and completed login attempts, I recommend that the product team implements a few adjustments that will lead to higher conversion:

+1. Copy changes within the workflow
+2. Reminder emails/texts
+3. Better client relationships

 ### Business Problem: